Postnuptial agreements

 In Australia, these agreements are sometimes called post-marital agreements or financial agreements after marriage.
 A postnuptial agreement typically addresses matters such as property ownership, superannuation, business interests, and how finances will be split.
 The agreement operates within Australian family law principles and may provide clarity and certainty about financial arrangements during a marriage.

 For an agreement to be valid and enforceable in Australia, certain legal requirements must be met.
-Each party must receive independent legal advice, understand what they are signing, and enter into the agreement voluntarily without pressure.
-This means consulting with separate lawyers before signing.
+Under the relevant law, each party generally needs to have received independent legal advice, understood what they were signing, and entered into the agreement voluntarily without pressure.
+This generally involves the parties consulting with separate lawyers before signing.

 Some couples use a postnuptial agreement to formalise arrangements made informally over time, while others create one to address changing circumstances.
-The key distinction is that both parties must fully understand the implications and agree to the terms.
-Without proper legal processes, the agreement may not be binding or enforceable if challenged later.
+A distinction often noted is that both parties generally need to fully understand the implications and agree to the terms.
+Under the relevant law, an agreement that does not follow the applicable legal processes may not be binding or enforceable if challenged later.

 Key points